watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 The set of endpoints and color is transmitted as described in {{!I-D.draft-ietf-idr-ts-flowspec-srv6-policy}}.

 # Management Plane
-MP is responsible for configuring network function instances, monitoring resources and collecting network metrics.
+MP is responsible for configuring network function instances, monitoring resources, and collecting network metrics.
 MP Southbound Interfaces are specific to individual services and hardware architectures, therefore, details on each manager are outside the scope of this document.

 ~~~ drawing